 - a decision to end the help provided under the plan

 You must ask for a review within 21 days of getting the council's decision or offer letter.

 Send a letter or email and ask for a copy of your housing file.
-The council can charge up to £10 for a copy of your file but may waive this fee if you ask them to.

 You don't need to give reasons for asking for a review at this stage.